alejandrorigatuso/paypalcohorts/README.md

 If you have any doubt, you can contact me at alejandro@postcron.com

-I hope you find it useful!
+I hope you find this tool useful!

 How to use this tool
 --------------------

-1) Install the code on your server (just unzip or clone the files on a subfolder, see the comments below).
+1) Install the code on your server (just unzip the files on a subfolder).

-1) Download the PayPal log (see the instructions/comments below).
+2) Download the PayPal log (see the instructions/comments below).

-2) Run the code and upload the PayPal log.
+3) Run the code and upload the PayPal log.

-3) The output of this tool is:
+4) The output of this tool is:

-    a) Short term retention rate.
+    a) Short term retention rate (usually, retention rates are lower during first months)
-    b) Long term retention rate.
+    b) Long term retention rate (usually, retention is higher after the first months).
     c) A graph with the Cohort Analysis of the PayPal sales.

 Note on how do I calculate Retention
 ------------------------------------

-Some people calculate Retentions comparing the number of users relative to the first month; I prefer to calculate retention rates based on the previous month.
+Some people calculate "Retention Rate" by comparing the number of users relative to the first month.
+Personally, I prefer to calculate retention rates based on the previous month.

 For instance, an 80% retention rate means that 80% of the customers that were present on the previous month, are still present.
+80% retention rate on the 10th month means that 80% of the customers present on the 9th month are present on the 10th month.
+That's very different to say that 80% of the customers that were present on the 1st month are present on the 10th month.

+As I said before, I calculate retention always based on the previous month.

 Short term retention rates are related to the retention during the first month.
+Churn rates are usually higher on the first month, because customers are not loyal, they are not used to the service/product or they are still trying some features.

 Long term retention rates ignores the first month retention (usually, long term retention is higher than short term retention).

 Again, I recommend you to read the article at Toptal's Engineering Blog (http://toptal.com/blog).